parafoxia/analytix/docs/starting/firstapp.md

 ## Creating a client

-In order to make requests to the YouTube Analytics API, you need a client. analytix provides a few different clients you can use; to find out the differences between them, see the [client documentation](../reference/client.md).
+In order to make requests to the YouTube Analytics API, you need a client. analytix provides a few different clients you can use — to find out the differences between them, see the [client documentation](../reference/client.md).
-For this guide, we'll just use the standard `Client`.
+For this guide, we'll just use the standard [`Client`](../reference/client.md#analytix.client.Client).

 You can create a client like so: